 Fonda professes to see the humor in the whole premise.

-This film led directly to "They Shoot Horses, Don't They," which she herself apparently considers the turning point of her career.
+"Barbarella" led directly to Jane's award-winning role in "They Shoot Horses, Don't They," which Fonda herself apparently considers the turning point of her career.

 Some actresses have to go the full Monty and get naked to accomplish this task.
-Virna Lisi and Sophia Loren both angrily turned the role down.
-When it's too much for those two....
+Virna Lisi and Sophia Loren both angrily turned the role down because of its risque scenes.
+When it's too much for those two, it's pretty far out there...
 Jane was close enough to the Big Leagues to get away with only doing the most provocative of clothed poses.
-This film is a collection of such poses, and little more.
+This film is a collection of such poses and little more.
 All the weapons look like giant dildos.
 My favorite line of dialog in the film?
 At the very beginning, when Barbarella is naked and receives a video call from the President, She says, "I'll put something on."
 His reply?
 "Don't trouble yourself."
 Hail to the Chief!

 |Jane looks like a giant bird in "Barbarella."|